GMUCERG/LWC/software/prepare_src/README.md

     > do-part init
     > do-part crypto_aead acorn128

+### Known Issues

+Several of the algorithms have no implementation described as "ref", "simple", or "openssl".
+These algorithms will produce a warning when prepare_src.py is ran.
+If these algorthims are desired copy the correct variatant you wish to test and put it under i.e crypto_hash/AGLO/ref and manually add the implemnentation to the Makefile.paths.

+Most algorithms that make it into Makefile.paths will successfully compile.
+If desired algorithm does not compile the best course of action is to determine if it builds in SUPERCOP (see Notes).

+### Typical Steps

 Step 1: Prepare SUPERCOP source code using prepare_src utility.

     This step searches all crypto_aead and crypto_hash folder inside SUPERCOP